tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 ## Using a Drag-Drop or file copy scheme

+Out of the box, the [`default firmware`](https://github.com/tinyvision-ai-inc/pico-ice/tree/main/Firmware/pico-ice-default) should already be present on your board.
+You can skip step 1 if this is the case.

-1. Get a pico-ice with the [`pico-empty`](https://github.com/tinyvision-ai-inc/pico-ice-sdk/tree/main/example/pico-empty) example [loaded onto the RP2040](programming_the_mcu.html).
+1. Get a pico-ice with the [`pico_usb_uf2`](https://github.com/tinyvision-ai-inc/pico-ice-sdk/tree/main/example/pico_usb_uf2) example [loaded onto the RP2040](programming_the_mcu.html).

 2. Install or build the [UF2 Tools](uf2_tools.html),
     and a [blinky example](https://github.com/tinyvision-ai-inc/UPduino-v3.0/blob/master/RTL/blink_led/rgb_blink.bin) for any iCE40 board.

 3. Convert the binary bitstream `rgb_blink.bin` into an UF2 `rgb_blink.uf2` with the UF2 Tools:

      ```shell
      $ bin2uf2 -o rgb_blink.uf2 rgb_blink.bin
      ```

 4. Connect the pico-ice via USB and lookup the USB drive named `pico-ice`.
 Open it.

 5. You can copy the `rgb_blink.uf2` file to that drive you just attached.
     As soon as you copy the file over,t he pico-ice will reboot and allow the FPGA to come up depending on the code running in the Pico processor.

 ## Using the DFU mode

-1. Follow the same step as above for building the `pico-empty` code.
+1. Follow the same step as above for building the `pico_usb_uf2` code.

-2. Install the DFU utilities, preferably from the [`yosys-hq`](https://www.yosyshq.com/tabby-cad-datasheet) site.
-This version is known to work on Windows.
+2. Install the DFU utilities.
+For Windows, [yosys-hq tabby-cad](https://www.yosyshq.com/tabby-cad-datasheet) is known to work.

     a.
 If using Windows, you can open a OSS prompt by double clicking on the `start.bat` file in the OSS CAD Suite installation.

 3. Check whether the Pico is recognized as a DFU device: `dfu-util -l`.
     This should list the pico-ice as a DFU device:

     ```shell
     $ dfu-util -l